What Makes Antioxidants The True Heroes Of Skin Health?

 Common types of antioxidants

-Be it hyperpigmentation or a sallow complexion — nothing perks up dull skin like a shot of Vitamin C. Also known as L-ascorbic acid, regular use of formulas rich in Vitamin C can lighten dark spots and visibly brighten your complexion in no time.
+Vitamin C Be it hyperpigmentation or a sallow complexion — nothing perks up dull skin like a shot of Vitamin C. Also known as L-ascorbic acid, regular use of formulas rich in Vitamin C can lighten dark spots and visibly brighten your complexion in no time.
 Alternatively, you can also rely on Vitamin C rich foods such as oranges, papaya, sweet potatoes, tomatoes and broccoli.

-Vitamin E is the all-around workhorse of a vitamin.
+Vitamin E Vitamin E is the all-around workhorse of a vitamin.
 Though it does a bit of everything, its claim-to-fame is its epic moisturising abilities.
 And since it’s oil-soluble, try incorporating it into your skincare regimen in the form of face serums and moisturisers.
 Amongst foods, go for nuts like almonds, peanuts and hazelnuts.
 You can also get your dose of Vitamin E from greens like spinach and broccoli.

-To know why the world is obsessed with Vitamin A, aka retinol, you’ll have to understand how powerful this anti-ageing champion is.
+Vitamin A To know why the world is obsessed with Vitamin A, aka retinol, you’ll have to understand how powerful this anti-ageing champion is.
 Not only does it iron out creases and fill in wrinkles, but Vitamin A also leaves you with smoother, firmer skin.
 Win-win, we say.
 As far as foods are concerned, carrots, black-eyed peas and eggs are an integral source of Vitamin A.